-Public Health Leadership Program Certificate in Field Epidemiology
+Public Health Leadership Program Online Certificate in Field Epidemiology

 As the practice of public health changes, so do the educational needs of public health practitioners, particularly in the area of field epidemiology.
 In recent years, in the U.S. and across the world, we have faced a variety of new man-made and natural threats, including new strains of existing diseases and the re-emergence of threats that were thought to be eradicated.
 At the same time that these threats have increased we continue to face a shortage of adequately trained epidemiologists in state and territorial health departments.
 The need to prepare the public health workforce to deal with these threats is crucial, and requires innovative approaches to education and training that encompass the latest surveillance techniques and take full advantage of current technology.

-The curriculum for The Certificate in Field Epidemiology includes four courses totaling 12 graduate credit hours:
+The curriculum for the Online Certificate in Field Epidemiology includes four courses totaling 12 graduate credit hours:

 Principles of Epidemiology for Public Health (EPID 600)-This is an introductory epidemiology course that considers the meaning, scope, and applications of epidemiology to public health practice and the uses of vital statistics data in the scientific appraisal of community health.